jvierine/AIDA_tools/README.md

 `AIDA_tools` is a MATLAB toolbox for auroral and night-sky image analysis.
 It includes scientific-grade camera calibration, skymap/ephemeris support, image preprocessing, image mapping and projection tools, stereoscopic triangulation, tomography, spectral calibration,  Pulkovo spectrophotometric catalogue, FITS and other image I/O helpers, ALIS and ASK analysis utilities, WGS-84/EARTH helpers, and related geometry/inversion tools.

-This repository is a git-based copy of the toolbox with the most common temporary editor files excluded.

 ## What Is Included

 - Camera calibration and image handling tools